-- Daily room and board charges over the semi-private room rate. - Funeral arrangements. - Pastoral counseling. - Financial or legal counseling.
-This includes estate planning and the drafting of a will.

-- Homemaker or caretaker services.
+- a) Daily room and board charges over the semi-private room rate. - b) Funeral arrangements. - c) Pastoral counseling. - d) Financial or legal counseling.
+This includes estate planning and the drafting of a will. - e) Homemaker or caretaker services.
 These are services which are not solely related to your care.
-These include, but are not limited to, sitter or companion services for either you or other family members, transportation, or maintenance of a house. - Services that are custodial care.
+These include, but are not limited to, sitter or companion services for either you or other family members, transportation, or maintenance of a house. - f) Services that are custodial care.

-3.5.11.
-Second Surgical Opinions
+3.5.11 Second Surgical Opinions

-Covered expenses include obtaining a second surgical opinion when a surgeon has recommended non-emergency surgery.
+Covered expenses include obtaining a second surgical opinion when a surgeon has recommended nonemergency surgery.
 Charges for complex imaging services, radiological services and diagnostic tests required in connection with the second opinion are covered by the medical plan.
 However, to avoid duplication, the attending physician is encouraged to share X-ray and test results with the consulting physician(s).